FDA Approves Marketing Of Consumer Genetic Tests For Some Conditions

 The Alzheimer's Association does not recommend routine genetic testing for the disease in the general population because it can't "productively guide medical treatment."

-A genetic test result for Alzheimer's is "not going to provide useful information even if you're at an increased risk," said Keith Fargo, Director of Scientific Programs at the Alzheimer's Association.
-"It's not like there's a drug you can take right now [to prevent the disease] or a life style change you can make that you shouldn't make anyway," such as exercising and eating right to keep your brain healthy.
+A genetic test result for Alzheimer's is "not going to provide useful information even if you're at an increased risk," said Keith Fargo, director of scientific programs at the Alzheimer's Association.
+"It's not like there's a drug you can take right now [to prevent the disease] or a lifestyle change you can make that you shouldn't make anyway," such as exercising and eating right to keep your brain healthy.

-John Lehr, the CEO of the Parkinson's Foundation, says personal genetic tests can help identify risk for Parkinson's Disease.
+John Lehr, the CEO of the Parkinson's Foundation, says personal genetic tests can help identify risk for Parkinson's disease.
 But, he wrote in a statement following the FDA's announcement, the foundation recommends "that people who are interested in testing first seek guidance from their doctors and from genetic counselors to understand what the process may mean for them and their families."